Imaginaries, products and the adele ring: Introduction

 The Boolean-valued approach fits into a series of richer examples, including the Scott-Solovay-Shoenfield Boolean-valued approach to forcing, and the theory of the algebraic integers viewed as a Boolean-valued algebraically closed valued field.
 It was also a component of Keisler's theory of randomization \cite{keisler}, later transposed into continuous logic by Ita\"i Ben Yaacov and Keisler.
 In the present paper we treat only plain Booleanizations, enriched at most by an ideal.
 Guided by the case of the ring of adeles, we consider the zero ideal or ideals $J$ such that the algebra is atomless modulo $J$.

-Many thanks are due to Mariana Vicaria for her reading and comments on an earlier version of this paper, and to George Peterzil and Kobi Peterzil for their comments on this one.
+Many thanks to Mariana Vicaria for her extended and comments on an earlier version of this paper, to George Peterzil and to Kobi Peterzil, Mira Tartarotti, and to the anonymous referee; the paper was much improved by his or her suggestions.

 \ssec{Imaginaries} An imaginary sort of a first-order structure $M$ is a possible universe of a structure interpretable in $M$.
-The significance of imaginary sorts was established in the abstract setting of Classification Theory by Shelah \cite{shelah}; subsequently all notions of stability theory, especially algebraic closure, were interpreted ``in $T^{eq}$", i.e. with imaginary sorts taken into account.
+It can be presented as a quotient $D/E$, with $D$ a definable set (perhaps of tuples) and $E$ a definable equivalence relation on $D$.
+The significance of imaginary sorts was established in the abstract setting of Classification Theory by Shelah \cite{shelah}; subsequently all notions of stability theory, especially algebraic closure, were interpreted ``in $T^{eq}$'', i.e. with imaginary sorts taken into account.
 They were first studied for specific theories by Poizat \cite{poizat}; he showed notably that the theories of algebraically closed fields and of differentially closed fields {\em eliminate imaginaries}, i.e. each imaginary sort is in definable bijection with a definable set of $n$-tuples.
 Poizat also pointed out that elimination of imaginaries for algebraically closed fields encapsulates, modulo general principles, classical Galois theory for fields.

 Other theories have imaginary sorts that differ qualitatively from definable sets; an example is the value group of a valued field such as $\Qq_p$.
-In this case it is a question of finding a useful {\em basis} for the imaginary sorts, meaning every imaginary sort can be embedded into a product of the basis elements.
+In this case it is a question of finding a useful {\em basis} for the imaginary sorts, meaning every imaginary sort can be definably embedded into a product of the basis elements.
 In the case of $\Qq_p$, these would be the {\em geometric sorts} $GL_n(\Qq_p)/GL_n(\Zz_p)$ of lattices in $\Qq_p^n$.

 The theory of an infinite set $V$, with no relations other than equality, does not admit elimination of imaginaries; since one has the imaginary sorts $V^n /H$, for any subgroup $H$ of the symmetric group $Sym(n)$; they code finite subsets of $V^n$.
 However these are the only imaginary sorts one needs.
 The same situation occurs in theories of vector spaces over a given field.